Senators doubtful as HSBC touts money-laundering fixes

 David Bagley, the outgoing compliance executive, told the hearing that while reforms had been made, it was time for him to go.
 "I recommended to the group that now is the appropriate time for me and for the bank, for someone new to serve as the head of group compliance," he said.

-Bagley also told the panel the bank would close thousands of Caymans accounts as part of its renewed compliance efforts.
+Bagley also told the Senate panel that the bank would close thousands of Cayman Islands accounts as part of its renewed compliance efforts.

 The Senate report said HSBC had little oversight of client accounts housed in a shell operation in the Cayman Islands, well known for offering secret accounts and a limited tax regime.
 By 2008, the Cayman accounts held $2.1 billion.